Welcome to the website of Shettleston New Church

 Dear Friends

-Wishing you every blessing for the summer,
+Wishing you every blessing for Easter,

 Louis